trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/EncryptionRecipes.md

 ### `checkSHA512HashRecipe(Blob hash, Blob dataToCheck)` → `void`

-Recomputes hash digest for and compares it with the received one, throwing an exception if they're not equal.
+Recomputes hash digest for and compares it with the received one, throwing an exception if they&apos;re not equal.

 #### Parameters
 |Param|Description|